The Silent Meditation Retreat: What to Expect

 If several days of meditation and silence sounds appealing to you, you're probably an odd person - or perhaps a very wise one - hard to tell.

-In any case, it's hard to know exactly what to expect from several days of silence unless you've done it before.
+In any case, it's difficult to know exactly what to expect from several days of silence unless you've done it before.
 So how do we prepare for that first plunge?

 Let's repeat that: This is not a spa weekend of pampering and relaxation.
 It will be physically and mentally demanding.